 Unstoppable Domains Makes it Easy

 The team at Unstoppable Domains has made the entire process really easy.
-I won’t go into the step-by-step guide on how to set it up as Guy has already done that for you in a video here, but what I will say is that I have gone through the process myself and found it very straight forward and I was able to get it all setup and running in less than an hour.
+I won’t go into the step-by-step guide on how to set it up as Guy has already done that for you in his video on how to set up Unstoppable Domains, but what I will say is that I have gone through the process myself and found it very straightforward and I was able to get it all set up and running in less than an hour.

 All you need to do is search for the domain name you want and check to see if it is available.
 The price of the domains range between $10 to well over $1000 dollars depending on how common the wording is and its popularity.
 I was able to scoop mine up for around $15 dollars using the Coin Bureau discount link, a great deal for a lifetime blockchain domain name!